OT2014 - Contextual Determinants of Occupation

-The purpose of this subject is to equip students with insight and understanding of
+The purpose of this subject is to allow students to apply their knowledge of the impact

-the impact of physical, social, cultural and institutional contextual elements in
+of physical, social, cultural and institutional contextual elements in engagement

-engagement in occupation.
-The subject also aims to enable students to integrate, focus
+in occupation.
+The subject also aims to enable students to integrate, focus and apply

-and apply knowledge and understanding gained in all 2nd year subjects.
+knowledge and skills gained across all second year occupational therapy subjects.

 - appraise and select information gathering strategies that are appropriate to the needs